How to Hide Text Messages on an iPhone

 Examples of hidden messaging apps include Signal, Private Message Box, and CoverMe.
 “Signal is a secure messenger with strong end-to-end encryption for sending private messages,” Walsh says.
 “It is a highly trusted app which leverages well-known encryption to ensure that the messages are completely secure.”

 Of course, you should always be careful about anything you add to your phone as you always need to be on the alert for these top mobile security threats.
+Next, learn how to see (and delete) your iPhone call history.

 - Ray Walsh, digital privacy expert at ProPrivacy